nervosnetwork/ckb/rpc/README.md

 *   `transactions`: `Array<` [`TransactionView`](#type-transactionview) `>` - The transactions in the block body.

 *   `proposals`: `Array<` [`ProposalShortId`](#type-proposalshortid) `>` - The proposal IDs in the block body.

+*   `extension`: [`JsonBytes`](#type-jsonbytes) `|` `null` - The extension in the block body.

+    This is a field introduced in [CKB RFC 0031](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md).
+Since the activation of [CKB RFC 0044](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0044-ckb-light-client/0044-ckb-light-client.md), this field is at least 32 bytes, and at most 96 bytes.
+The consensus rule of first 32 bytes is defined in the RFC 0044.

 ### Type `Byte32`